Soft Cell

 In the United Kingdom, Soft Cell had twelve top 40 hits, including "Tainted Love" (number 1), "Torch" (number 2), "Say Hello, Wave Goodbye", "What" (both number 3), and "Bedsitter" (number 4).
 They also had four top 20 albums between 1981 and 1984.
-In 1984, the duo split; however, they reformed in 2001 to tour and release a new album.
+The duo split in 1984 but reformed in 2001 to tour and release a new album.
 They held a reunion concert in London on 30 September 2018, stating it would be their last live UK performance as a duo but that they may still perform abroad and record together.

 Soft Cell's songs have been covered by several artists, including David Gray, Coil and Nine Inch Nails.
 Their track "Memorabilia" earned recognition for the band as pioneers of the synth-oriented techno genre.
 The duo have sold in excess of ten million records world-wide.

 History

 Mutant Moments and "Memorabilia"

 Soft Cell were formed in 1978, after Almond and Ball had met at Leeds Polytechnic in the previous year.
 Their initial efforts at recording resulted in an EP titled Mutant Moments, released in 1980 and which was funded by a loan of £2,000 from Dave Ball's mother and made with a simple two-track recorder.

-Soft Cell's next recording, "The Girl with the Patent Leather Face", appeared as a contribution to the Some Bizzare Album, which featured bands such as Depeche Mode, The The, and Blancmange.
+Soft Cell's next recording, "The Girl with the Patent Leather Face", appeared as a contribution to the Some Bizzare Album, which included Depeche Mode, the The, and Blancmange.
 The duo ultimately signed to the Some Bizzare label, backed by Phonogram Records.
 Their first single, "A Man Could Get Lost" b/w "Memorabilia" on 7" and "Memorabilia" b/w "Persuasion" on 12", was produced by Daniel Miller who founded Mute Records, "Memorabilia" was a success in nightclubs, but did not enter the UK singles chart.

 "Tainted Love"

 After the chart failure of "Memorabilia", Phonogram Records allowed Soft Cell to record a second and final single in an attempt to score a chart success.
-The band opted to record a cover version of "Tainted Love", an obscure 1965 northern soul track originally released by Gloria Jones (the girlfriend of Marc Bolan at the time of his death) and written by Ed Cobb of The Four Preps.
+The band opted to record a cover version of "Tainted Love", an obscure 1965 Northern soul track originally released by Gloria Jones (the girlfriend of Marc Bolan at the time of his death) and written by Ed Cobb of the Four Preps.